 “It should be a quiet session given the Good Friday holidays,” he added.

-The head of the International Monetary Fund warned Thursday that Russia’s war against Ukraine was darkening the economic prospects for most of the world’s countries and reaffirmed the danger high inflation presents to the global economy.
+The head of the International Monetary Fund warned Thursday that Russia’s war against Ukraine was darkening the outlook for most countries and reaffirmed the danger high inflation presents to the global economy.

 Investors again turned their attention to the drama surrounding Tesla founder and CEO Elon Musk and Twitter.
 Musk offered to buy the social media company for $54.20 a share, two weeks after revealing he’d accumulated a 9% stake.

-Wall Street had mixed economic data to review following several hot inflation reports earlier in the week.
-The Commerce Department said retail sales rose 0.5% in March, boosted by higher prices for gasoline, as consumers continue to spend despite high inflation.
+Markets had a mixed bag of economic data to review following several hot inflation reports earlier in the week.
+The U.S. Commerce Department said retail sales rose 0.5% in March, boosted by higher prices for gasoline, as consumers continue to spend despite high inflation.

 The number of people seeking unemployment benefits ticked up last week, according to the Labor Department, but remained at a historically low level.
 The data reflect a robust U.S. labor market with near record-high job openings and few layoffs.

 Inflation remains at its highest levels in 40 years in the U.S. and that has economists and analysts closely watching how consumers react to higher prices on everything from food to clothing and gasoline.

 In energy trading, benchmark U.S. crude added $2.70 to $106.95 a barrel on Thursday, closing nearly 11% higher for the week.
 Brent crude, the international standard, gained $2.92 to $111.70 a barrel.
 Markets were closed Friday.

 In currency trading, the U.S. dollar rose to 126.45 Japanese yen from 125.87 yen.
 It is hovering at 20-year highs.
 The euro cost $1.0817, down from $1.0829.

 AP Business Writer Joe McDonald in Beijing contributed.